Check out the demo before anything (but note that it may be broken in some days until the first stable version is released.)

 The dependencies are

-divs.js is a tiny jQuery-like library for DOM manipulation and creating web components.
+divs.js is a tiny jQuery-like library for DOM manipulation.

 Even though they’re web components, the widgets don’t use shadow DOMs so both their sub-elements and their styling are up for grabs.
 All widgets get the